Fruits Found in the Philippines

 * Lolong, the largest crocodile has been caught in the Philippines.
 Lolong is 2,369 lbs. and is 21 ft. long (6.4 meter long.)

-Feast your eyes on this list of more than 20 Filipino fruits along with their Tagalog words and pick the ones to challenge your taste buds to top off your Philippine travel adventure.
+Feast your eyes on this list of Filipino fruits with photos along with their Tagalog words and pick the ones to challenge your taste buds to top off your Philippine travel adventure.

 Carambola or starfruit